-Unite has established a specific corporate security policy which defines protocols and minimum standards in relation to our properties and employees thereby providing customers and employees with the reassurance of safety and security.
+Unite has established a specific corporate security policy which defines protocols and minimumstandards in relation to our properties and employees thereby providing customers and employees with the reassurance of safety and security.

 External security specialists have been consulted to assess levels of security in relation to procedural, management and technology so as to identify areas for continuous improvement.
-The corporate emergency preparedness and response policy also covers areas related to security and includes the 'Prevent' strategies and training.
+The Security Policy also includes the 'Prevent' strategies and training.